 - Drink water.
 Dehydration lowers brain functions - Eat decent meals.
-Blood sugar also affects your brain, especially in a stressful situation - Get sleep.
-It's a 24 hour exam only to be polite to time zones! - Take breaks!
-Humans can't think well for more than about an hour at a time - You don't need to work for 24 hours, it was designed for 3 hours - Most people will reach a point where they can't score any extra marks by spending more time
+Blood sugar also affects your brain, especially in a stressful situation - Take breaks!
+Humans can't think well for more than an hour at a time. - You don't need to work for all 6 hours.
+The exam was designed for 3 hours of consistent work - You will reach a point where you can't score any extra marks by spending more time.
+It's ok to hit this point and finish